In Command (song): Chart performance

 "In Command" became a successful number-one hit in the duo's native Sweden for one week, with a total of 17 weeks within Sverigetopplistan.
 It debuted on the chart as number 35 on 27 October 1993, before peaking at the top seven weeks later, on 8 December.
 The song is also Rob'n'Raz' only number-one hit in Sweden and ended up as the 27th most-sold single in Sweden in 1993.
 In Finland, "In Command" became a top-5 hit, peaking at number four.
 On the Eurochart Hot 100, it became a top-40 hit, reaching number 39 in January 1994, after debuting at number 85 in December 1993.
 In the UK, the song reached number 87 on the UK Singles Chart and became a smaller club hit, peaking at number 92 on the Record Mirror Club Chart in November 1993.
-"In Command" also charted in Israel.
+"In Command" also charted in Israel, peaking at number three.